Tiny-Earth/DemoSite/site/src/design.md

     - Course B. The objective is measured by the assessment question, and the activities prepare students for the assessment.
     - Course B. Students will meet the objective because the activities are the same as the assessment.

-### Bloom's Taxonomy

-Bloom's Taxonomy is a framework for categorizing educational goals, objectives and assessment by levels of cognitive complexity and specificity (Bloom, 1959).

-Since its development, it has become a widely used tool for designing and assessing instruction.
-The taxonomy consists of six levels, where each level builds upon the prior (McNulty, 2019):

-1. **Remember:** Can the learner recall or retain the information?
-Action verbs: define, duplicate, identify, list, memorize, name, recall, recognize, repeat, state
-2. **Comprehend:** Can the learner explain ideas or concepts?
-Action verbs: classify, describe, discuss, explain, locate, paraphrase, report, select, summarize, translate
-3. **Apply:** Can the learner use information in a new way?
-Action verbs: choose, demonstrate, dramatize, draw, employ, execute, illustrate, implement, interpret, operate, perform, sketch, solve, use
-4. **Analyze:** Can the learner distinguish between different parts?
-Action verbs: compare, contrast, deconstruct, differentiate, discriminate, distinguish, examine, experiment, infer, investigate, organize, predict, question, test
-5. **Evaluate:** Can the learner justify a stand or decision?
-Action verbs: appraise, argue, assess, criticize, critique, defend, judge, justify, prioritize, support, value
-6. **Create:** Can the learner create a new product or point of view?
-Action verbs: assemble, build, compose, construct, design, develop, devise, formulate, invent, plan, produce, write

-The framework is used to progressively move learners based on their prior knowledge and abilities from lower-order cognitive skills (LOCS) to higher-order cognitive skills (HOCS).

-Action verbs appropriate for each level can be chosen to communicate the cognitive level of the objective or assessment.

-There are many other ways to characterize cognitive levels; we recommend Bloom's taxonomy because it is straightforward and easy to use.

-However, since it can be difficult to distinguish between the 6 levels of Bloom's taxonomy, we prefer to divide Bloom's by LOCS and HOCS.

-In general, levels 1 and 2 are LOCS and levels 3-6 are HOCS.
-But depending on the context and what information the student is given, exercises written for higher Bloom's levels such as levels 3 (Apply) and 5 (Evaluate) can be considered LOCS.
-Often, the distinction depends on the novelty of the task.
-For example, if students do an evaluation activity in class (HOCS) and encounter the same exercise on an assessment, then it's no longer an evaluation, but a recall task (LOCS) that reinforces what was learned in class.

-!!! note ""
-    #### Practice Bloom's Taxonomy

-    For each assessment prompt below, identify if targets a lower-order cognitive skill (LOCS) or higher-order cognitive skill (HOCS):

-    1. Design an experiment to test one of Newton's laws of motion, including the necessary equipment, data collection methods, and analysis.
-    2. Use Figure 3 in the textbook to draw your own model that demonstrates one or more of Newton's laws of motion, including the necessary variables and assumptions.
-    3. Define Isaac Newton's three laws of motion, including examples of each.
-    4. Critique the validity of an experiment or study that uses Newton's laws of motion to explain a physical phenomenon, including its limitations and potential sources of error.
-    5. Explain the difference between mass and weight.
-    6. Considering the forces acting on an object in motion (direction and magnitude), predict the resultant motion of the object using Newton's laws.

 ---
 ## Course Design in Practice